How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 1. Certificate of Value: Independent appraisal less than 6 months old

-2. HD photos: 360° of the object + characteristic details (serial numbers, markings)
+2. HD photos: 360° view of the item + characteristic details (serial numbers, markings)

 3. Original invoice or certificate of authenticity